Gas storage

 Operators of storage sites should report the filling levels to national authorities and EU countries should monitor the filling levels on a monthly basis and report to the Commission.

-Another important and new element is the burden-sharing mechanism.
+Another important element introduced by the regulation is the burden-sharing mechanism.
 Some EU countries have storage larger than their own national consumption, while others do not have any storage facilities.
 However, all EU countries benefit from the guaranteed filling levels, so the burden-sharing mechanism makes sure that not only EU countries with storage facilities pay for the security of supply costs of the minimum filling target.

-In order to ensure security of gas supply and to comply with the gas storage target of 90% by 1 November each year, the Gas Storage Regulation allows the Commission to set the filling trajectory for each EU country with underground gas storage facilities from 2023 onwards.
+To ensure security of gas supply and to comply with the gas storage target of 90% by 1 November each year, the Gas Storage Regulation allows the Commission to set the filling trajectory for each EU country with underground gas storage facilities from 2023 onwards.
 It defines the intermediate targets for the 1st of February, May, July and September for EU countries with underground storage on their territory and connected to their market area.
-These targets are based on the proposals made by EU countries in September 2022, based on the filling rates of the previous 5 years, and the Commission’s assessment of the general security of supply situation in the EU and individual EU countries.
+The targets for 2025 are based on the proposals made by EU countries in September 2024, based on the filling rates of the previous 5 years, and the Commission’s assessment of the general security of supply situation in the EU and individual EU countries.

 Certification for storage system operators